wp-plugins/better-random-redirect/readme.txt

 This is because many random redirect plugins rely on the <code>'orderby' => 'rand'</code> constraint in Wordpress, or directly use <code>'ORDER BY RAND()'</code> in their MySQL queries.
 This results in notoriously poor performance and can really cause problems with your MySQL server if this operation is heavily repeated on a website with lots of eligible posts.

-This plugin uses a more efficient approach, including transient caching of all eligible posts for its random selection, to minimise the time it takes to pick a true random post.
+This plugin uses a more efficient approach, including transient caching of all eligible posts by category and their post counts to minimise the time it takes to pick a true random post.

 = How do I set the URL? =

 Go to Settings > Better Random Redirect and change the URL slug from the default of "random" to whatever you want it to be.

+= How do I make the randomiser use just one category for everything? =

+Select the category you want to use in Settings > Better Random Redirect.
+This will become the default category used for all subsequent random requests.
+It can be overridden, however using the cat= shortcode attribute or query string as described below.

 = How do I create buttons or navigation menu links to random posts? =

+Use the shortcode <code>[random-url]</code> anywhere you want to place the URL for a link to the randomiser, such as in text links or buttons.
+You can also use the cat= attribute to create a link to a randomiser that will only select random posts from a specific category.

-Simply use the URL you set up in the configuration as above as the link for the navigation item or button.
+Alternatively, simply use the URL you set up in the configuration above as the link for the navigation item or button, and optionally append cat= as part of the URL query string.

 = How do I tell the randomiser to use a particular category? =

-For random results in e.g. category 'foo', append ?cat=foo on the URL line of the URL you configured above.
-The randomiser will then select a random post from that category.
+For random results in e.g. category 'foo', use the shortcode <code>[random-url cat="foo"]</code>.
+The generated link will select a random post from that category.
+Alternatively, use the URL you set up in the configuration above, and optionally append cat= as part of the URL query string.

+= What is the r= parameter I see at the end of generated URLs? =

+This is a random integer in the range of possible index values for the relevant category.
+It is appended to the generated URLs to defeat URL-based caching, and also to give deterministic routing of results (i.e. the same r value and category combination will lead to the same post each time).
+This helps with services like Facebook that cache the resulting 302 redirect, to make sure they are caching accurate metadata on a link-by-link basis.

 == Screenshots ==

 1. Configuration options screen

 == Changelog ==

+= 1.1 =

+* Configurable global category
+* Shortocde [random-url] with optional cat parameter for category override
+* Deterministic routing and cache defeating using r= parameter on all generated URLs

 = 1.0 =